The Cannon House Office Building, the oldest Congressional office building outside of the Capitol Building, was in need of a complete renewal.

 When the Cannon Building was first occupied in 1908, there were a total of 397 offices – one for each representative – and 14 committee rooms.
 By 1913, the House had outgrown the office space in the building.
 An additional 51 rooms were added to the original structure by raising the roof and constructing a fifth floor, which was originally designated as storage space.

-As part of the Cannon Renewal Project, a completely new fifth floor will be constructed during each successive phase.
-Member offices will flank both sides of the corridor, as they do on the lower floors.
-Work includes demolishing the walls and roof, then rebuilding an entirely new fifth floor.
+As part of the Cannon Renewal Project, a completely new fifth floor has been constructed during each successive phase.
+Member offices now flank both sides of the corridor, as they do on the lower floors.
+Work included demolishing the walls and roof, then rebuilding an entirely new fifth floor.

 Historic Preservation

-In December 2020, members of the House of Representatives and their staffs moved into office suites that were renovated during Phase 2 of the Architect of the Capitol's (AOC) 10-year Cannon Renewal Project.
-This marked an important milestone of Phase 2, which focused on restoring the north wing of the Cannon Building that runs along Independence Ave., SE.
+In December 2024, members of the House of Representatives and their staffs moved into office suites that were renovated during Phase 4 of the Architect of the Capitol's (AOC) 10-year Cannon Renewal Project.
+This marked an important milestone of Phase 4, which focused on restoring the south wing of the Cannon Building that runs along C Street, SE, and enables movement around the entire building for the first time in eight years.

-Although the interior of the north wing underwent an extensive renovation, the historic exterior of the 112-year-old Cannon Building received a partial facelift.
+Although the interior of each wing underwent an extensive renovation, the historic exterior of the nearly 120-year-old Cannon Building received a partial facelift.
 All of the original windows were restored, all exterior stonework was cleaned, and joints were pointed and sealed to make everything water tight.

 - Historic Preservation: Cannon House Office Building (Video)